 Class of 2014

-Johan will soon be a TAM graduate.
-He is a Swedish national and the first TAM student to receive tuition funding as a result of alumni donations.
-As a TAM II student he is now at work on his thesis in Barcelona after his year at UNC-CH.
+Johan is a Swedish national and the first TAM student to receive tuition funding as a result of alumni donations.
+As a TAM II student, he worked on his thesis in Barcelona after his year at UNC-CH.
 In this video, he describes his unique background and why he chose the TAM program.

 Class of 2013

 Alex is a recent TAM I graduate who pursued her overseas TAM studies in Paris.
 While at Sciences Po, Alex stayed busy with her TAM coursework and internships with Merz Pharma France and the US Commercial Service.
 She has worked at the Social Entrepreneurship Accelerator at Duke’s Fuqua School of Business and is now the Outreach Coordinator at UNC’s Center for European Studies.

 Alex graduated from the University of Colorado-Boulder with a BA in International Affairs and French.
 As an undergraduate, she spent a year at the Parisian Center for Critical Studies.
 Alex is an FL certified K-12 teacher and has taught French and co-chaired the Foreign Language department at Pensacola Catholic High School.
 She has also worked as a language assistant in France and has done volunteer work in Mexico.
 Alex speaks French and Italian.